Thorbecken/border-princes/backlog.md

  - 'Search and destroy' should use reverse monster logic, locating lairs en destroying them.

 BP-019: Add 'Patrol' unit logic
-- 'Patrol' should search out for monsters.
+- 'Patrol' should search out for monsters near a location.

 BP-020: allow command to change order of units
  - create submenu for all units containing id, coordinate and current order.
- - allow change order on basis of id
+ - allow changing orders on the basis of an id

 BP-021: Make monsters use unit logic.
+ - first monster should defend
+ - second monster should patrol
+ - third+ monster should search and destroy

 # Wishlist